relaxdiego/relaxdiego.github.com/_posts/2016-10-01-writing-ansible-modules-005.md

 comments: true
 categories: ansible, modules, configuration management, software development, automated testing, code coverage, agile, tdd, bdd
 ---
+<sup>Co-Written by [Andreas Hubert](https://www.linkedin.com/in/peshay/)</sup>

 This is part 5 of a series of articles.
 For other parts, see [the introductory article](/2016/06/writing-ansible-modules-with-tests.html).